Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Evaluation

 \subsection{A Bidirectional Short and Long-term Entropy Method with Dynamic Thresholds}

-We evaluate our method against a general method encapsulating various entropies, decision logic and dynamic thresholds.
+We evaluate DoDGE against a general method encapsulating various entropies, decision logic and dynamic thresholds.
 Our aim is to explore the design space of entropy based methods that use dynamic thresholds.
-Results in Section \ref{eval} confirm that no matter how general the method is, this method simply fails with producing very high number of false positives.
+Results in Section \ref{eval} confirm that no matter how general the method is, this method produces a very high number of false positives.

 First, this method uses the notion of \emph{bidirectional entropy} which incorporates both the entropy of source and destination traffic flows.
 Our assumption regarding the bidirectional entropy is the following: When there is a DoS attack, the entropy calculated on the destination IPs and on the source IPs decreases.
 Second, it maintains both short-term and long-term entropies.
 Short-term entropy is the entropy of recent windows, meanwhile long-term entropy is the entropy of windows that are further in the past.